BradleyA/git-TEST-commit-automation/hooks/README.md

 **Start editing from here:  These notes are cut and paste of information and make some since once I finsh design**

-git-TEST-commit-automation runs pre-commit and post-commit when "git commit -m 'message' <filename>" is executed.
-Pre-commit creates a file (${REPOSITORY_DIR}/hooks/COMMIT_FILE_LIST) which incluses files being commited.
-Post-commit searches in the same directory as the commited filename for a TEST/\<filename>/ directory.
-If found post-commit runs TEST/\<filename>/SA-setup.sh and/or TEST/\<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.

 #### Types of Test Cases

 **Funciotnal Verification (FVT)** is defined as the process of verifying that the design meets its specification from a functional perspective. ...
 Functional verification establishes that the design under test (DUT) implements the functionality of the specification correctly.